Practicing Gratitude for a More Fulfilled Life

-In my life chasing glory is a day in and day out affair.
+In my life, chasing glory is a day-in and day-out affair.
 I live to accomplish things that I can’t see as possible.
-However on a day to day basis it can consume my thinking about all the things I haven’t accomplished, all the things I don’t have, the body parts that should be better, basically the man I don’t live up too, nor ever will.
-The man that always makes me feel “less then.”
+However, on a day to day basis it can consume my thinking about all the things I haven’t accomplished, all the things I don’t have, the body parts that should be better...
+Basically the man I don’t live up to being nor ever will be.
+This thinking makes me feel “less than”.

-The thing that gives me life and also ruin it.
+The thing that gives me life can also ruin it.

-A life cannot be defined by one attribute but a sum of its parts.
+A life cannot be defined by one attribute, but a sum of its parts.
 That’s why social media is liar.
 It only highlights the best of one attribute that’s being artificially propped up for display, while making you feel "less than".

-There is no one who is free of faults and deficits, so don’t worry if you don’t have what they have.
+There is no one who is free of faults and imperfections, so don’t worry if you don’t have what they have.
 This is where the practice of gratitude becomes imperative.
-If I don’t have a task a day that makes me evaluate where I came from, all the good things that I don’t deserve but have anyway, and the great things about me fade into the background and I begin to live a negative, resentful life.
+If I don’t have a task a day that makes me evaluate where I came from, it makes me forget all the good things that I currently have in my life.
+Without gratitude, the great things about me fade into the background and I begin to live a negative, resentful life.
 The fastest way to not succeed is to not practice gratitude daily.

-The trick is you do it daily like a workout routine.
+The trick is for you do it daily, and make it routine.

-For me i use the pain of the past.
-I have a few photos and writings I did when I was early 20s.
-I was living a crazy life and had a drug problem.
-I was old enough to be a man but really still a child pretending to be a man.
+Personally, the pain of the past motivates me to be grateful and better than I was yesterday.
+I was living a lifestyle that I wasn't proud of.
+I was old enough to be a man, but yet being a child pretending to be a man.
 I thought social acceptability meant success.
-Yet I was a mess, but I looked great on the outside just like people do today for the gram.
+I was a mess, but I looked great on the outside just like people do today for the social media validation.

-I look at the photos at that guy to today and gratitude sets in like a drug and turns perspective into something beautiful.
+I look at the photos at that guy today and gratitude sets in like a drug.
+It turns my perspective into something beautiful.

 This only happens if I commit to this process daily.
-When I don’t the gift of perspective begins to fade.
-Working with the ill helps keep me grounded but I ask what about your life?
+When I don’t practice gratitude, the gift of perspective begins to fade.
+Working on myself daily keeps me grounded, but what about your life?
 How are you living?
 What are you doing to see all of the great things instead of where you don’t measure up?
 How are you truly practicing gratitude?